wssccc/ngscript/README.md

 >
 >       for (var i = 0; i < 9; ++i) ...

-Variables in ngscript seems typeless, but in fact they are all stored as Object in the VM.
+Variables in ngscript seems typeless, in fact, they are all stored as Object in the VM.
 Primitive types are auto-boxed, but if you call a native method that requires primitive types, the VM unbox primitives automatically.

 ###Function